UCSB-AMPLab/telar-docs/docs/1-getting-started.md

 Telar narratives are built around a layered storytelling structure.
 Understanding this model will help you plan your content effectively.

-Each page in your Telar site contains one or more stories, which can be independent narratives or chapters of a longer piece.
-Stories unfold through successive steps that show an image (or a detail of an image) alongside brief text.
+Each page in your Telar site contains one or more stories, which can be independent or related narratives.
+Stories unfold through successive steps that show an image (or a detail of an image) alongside a brief text.

 ### The Question/Answer/Invitation Pattern